 European legislation on air quality is built on certain principles.
 The first of these is that the Member States divide their territory into a number of zones and agglomerations.
 In these zones and agglomerations, the Member States should undertake assessments of air pollution levels using measurements, modelling and other empirical techniques – and report air quality data to the European Commission accordingly.
 Where levels are elevated above limit or target values (see air quality standards), Member States should prepare an air quality plan or programme to address the sources responsible and so ensure compliance with the limit value before the date when the limit value formally enters into force.
 In addition, information on air quality should be disseminated to the public.

-Background information on pollutants and their effects on health can be found in the Air Quality Guidelines of the WHO and information on other air pollution effects and data can be obtained from the EEA.
+Background information on pollutants and their effects on health can be found in the Air Quality Guidelines of the WHO and information on other air pollution effects and data can be obtained from the European Environment Agency.